vagnersant/eliasdorneles.github.io/site/blog/urwid-is-great.md

-Ever since I started using the awesome [pudb debugger for Python programs](https://pypi.python.org/pypi/pudb) I've been curious about the [urwid library](http://urwid.org/), an user interface library for console-based applications.
+Ever since I started using the awesome [pudb debugger for Python programs](https://pypi.python.org/pypi/pudb) I've been curious about the [urwid library](http://urwid.org/), an user interface library for console-based applications that the debugger uses.
 The [examples in the gallery](http://urwid.org/examples/index.html) are just gorgeous!

 So last week I decided I would write a console-based game and learn Urwid in the process.